esphome/esphome-docs/components/lvgl.rst

 ``lvgl.is_idle`` Condition
 **************************

-This :ref:`Condition <config-condition>` checks if LVGL is in idle state or not.
+This :ref:`condition <config-condition>` checks if LVGL is in idle state or not.

 .. code-block:: yaml